 The exchange of blood between you and your embryo only really starts after the time you know your period is late.
-So if you start living healthily as soon as you realise you’re pregnant, a drinking binge the week before won’t have done any harm.
+So if you start living healthily as soon as you realize you’re pregnant, a drinking binge the week before won’t have done any harm.

-Of course, it’s possible that you might not realise you’re pregnant straight away.
+Of course, it’s possible that you might not realize you’re pregnant straight away.
 You might have had a little bleeding – ‘spotting’ in your underwear – and thought it was a very light period.
 Or you might have missed a period or two but somehow not taken on board the fact that you’re pregnant.

 In this case, there’s no point worrying if anything you’ve done up to now might have harmed your baby.
 The important thing is to act now, and start following the tips to look after the baby inside you.

+- I’m on the pill and I still got pregnant.
+Could it have harmed the baby?
 So you’re on the birth control pill, or you use another hormonal contraceptive but you still got pregnant?
 You might worry that the contraceptive pill has harmed your baby.
 The good news is there’s no definite evidence that taking the pill when you’re pregnant can harm your baby – so don’t worry.

 On the other hand, there’s no definite evidence that taking the pill when you’re pregnant doesn’t harm the baby.
-(It might say in the instructions with your contraceptive pills that you shouldn’t take them when you’re pregnant.)
+It might say in the instructions with your contraceptive pills that you shouldn’t take them when you’re pregnant.

 If you think you could be pregnant, you should stop taking the pill.
 But remember you might not be pregnant, so if you have sex, make sure you use another kind of contraceptive.